 The purpose of this bulletin is to describe the set-up and operating procedure for a manual soil water balance accounting method, commonly referred to as the CHECKBOOK method.
 A computer spreadsheet beta-version of this method (which creates monthly soil water balance graphs) is available from author Jerry Wright, or spreadsheet co-author Tom Scherer, Extension Agricultural Engineer at North Dakota State University.

 The CHECKBOOK method of scheduling enables an irrigation farm manager to monitor a field's daily soil water balance (in terms of inches of soil water deficit), which can be used to plan the next irrigation.
 This method requires the manager to monitor the growth of the crop, observe the maximum air temperature each day, select the daily ET estimation from the crop water use table, measure the rainfall or irrigation applied to the field, and calculate the new soil water deficit balance.
-To calculate the new soil water deficit and keep a record of daily changes, the data is entered into the soil water balance sheet like the example.
+To calculate the new soil water deficit and keep a record of daily changes, the data is entered into the soil water balance sheet like the example (26 K PDF).
 The best time for daily update is early morning after the in-field rain gauges are measured.